2BAB/Bro/docs/uk-en/api.md

+# API Exposure

+## Overall
-Bro promises you can call interfaces between different modules with the simplest and least problematic solution.
+Bro offers module can call interfaces between different modules with the simplest and least problematic solution.
 All businesses should write their interfaces which to be exposed in the Common module (or Common package with independent businesses).
 And then modules rely only on Common, not on each other.
 Bro will dynamically inject the implementation of the interfaces, and get the corresponding instance(singleton) through ``getApi()``.

 ## Usage

 ### Expose interfaces

 ```
 // Extend IBroApi in the Common module first.
 public interface IDataApi extends IBroApi{